After Las Vegas massacre, Trump silent on gun control

 Such shootings are a fact of life in America and a political fact of life for US leaders.

-There have already been more than 270 mass shootings in the United States this year alone, although the exact definition is contested.
+There have already been over 270 mass shootings in the United States this year alone, according to www.massshootingtracker.org, although the exact definition is contested.

 Later, with bowed head, he led White House staff on the South Lawn for a moment of silence in respect for the dead.